Floating shelves are an ingenious way to add storage without taking up floor space.

 Try these four ways to use floating shelves in your kitchen:

 Many kitchens lack great cabinet space.
-Since cabinets are expensive, most homes will keep them to a bare minimum.
+Since cabinets are expensive, most homes keep them to a bare minimum.

 Adding floating shelves on the wall that connects to your cabinets can make it look like it was a part of the original design.
 This can be a perfect place to showcase your favorite dishes, and you can switch them up whenever you feel inclined.